People Seek Our Opinion On Their "Am I The Jerk?" Stories

 I get it.
 You’re stressed.
 It’s been a horrible year.
 The health crisis has and will continue to affect everyone as globally the number of people immunized is still very low.

+You are now deciding that you know people’s emotions better than they do base on them doing exactly what you asked them to do.
 Would you feel more loved if they showed up with kids?
 Would you feel better if they told you ‘too bad it’s adults-only, my kids have to come?
 Probably not.

 You asked people to do exactly what they are doing and now you want to punish them or judge them for doing what you told them to do.
-It’s a no-win situation for anyone invited to your wedding.”
-JetItTogether

 Another User Comments:

+“YTJ.
 Your wedding should not (and apparently isn’t) be more important to your friends and cousin than their kids.
 Fact of life, the fact of parenthood.
 My kids come before anyone else.

 You chose to have a child-free wedding.
 It’s a completely legitimate decision and I don’t fault you for it at all.

 HOWEVER, when you choose a child-free wedding, you have to accept that there could potentially be a lot of people who can’t or won’t come.
 The reasons will carry from they can’t find or afford a sitter to they get very little free time with their kids as it is and don’t want to give that up to go to your wedding.

-Any of those reasons for it going are acceptable.
+You told everyone that you completely understood if they couldn’t come because of kids and just asked they give you 2 weeks’ notice.
 Every single one of these people did that, your cousin even being kind enough to bring over a wedding gift, but you turned around and then got angry and became a nasty bridezilla.
-The world doesn’t revolve around you and your wedding.”
-Adulting2020

 Another User Comments:

 “YTJ but I understand the pressure surrounding weddings.
 You’re spending so much budget and time that it becomes your whole world which can sometimes cause you to lose perspective.
 These cancellations all in a row could make you feel like nobody cares about you.
 That’s simply not the case, they just have a lot going on in their lives right now, and sometimes that life stuff can shift priorities.

 Remember the health crisis has uprooted everyone’s lives and sense of reality.
 They may even be feeling intimidated by attending a large gathering after avoiding them for over a year.

 Focus on the wonderful parts of your wedding day.
 There will be wonderful parts.
 Celebrate with your other friends and cousin when it works for you both, and enjoy your future with your spouse and your loving and supportive friends and family.”
 Nellie_blythe